 Understood

-Data is seen as important for the organisation.
-Quality and use is improving in some areas of work.
+Data is seen as important for my organisation.
+Quality and use is improving in some areas.

 Level 3